querqy/querqy-opensearch/README.md

 ReplaceRewriter or the NumberUnitRewriter.
 Additionally, Querqy is considered as a pluggable framework to facilitate integrating custom rewriting logic.

+## Installation with released zip-packages
+* Released zip-pacakges can be found here: [release tags](https://github.com/querqy/querqy-opensearch/tags)
+* Querqy can be installed like all other OpenSearch plugins, e.g. using

+  `bin/opensearch-plugin install file:///path/to/file/opensearch-querqy.zip`

-## Developer Installation
+## Installation with local build
 * First, you need to build the plugin by running `./gradlew build`.
 * You find the build at `build/distributions/opensearch-querqy.zip`
 * Querqy can be installed like all other OpenSearch plugins, e.g. using

   `bin/opensearch-plugin install file:///path/to/file/opensearch-querqy.zip`

-* NOTE: In the above command, please make sure to use the `file://` protocol as the path prefix.
+**Installation note**: In the above command, please make sure to use the `file://` protocol as the path prefix.

 ## Additional resources
 A comprehensive documentation can be found here: [Querqy documentation](https://docs.querqy.org/querqy/index.html)